 You can use the Scrap Items screen to deduct stock if some of the items were booked in by mistake.

 The PO changes to delivered in two cases:

-- Items delivered by the supplier.
+- Items were delivered by the supplier.
 All items from the PO have been delivered and the stock is booked in.

-- Items not delivered by the supplier.
+- Items were not delivered by the supplier.
 The status of the PO was changed to delivered by clicking the To Delivered button.
 In this case: